-Both the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages are open for accession of non-member States upon invitation by the Committee of Ministers.
+Both the Framework Convention for the Protection of National Minorities and the European Charter for Regional or Minority Languages are open for accession of nonmember States upon invitation by the Committee of Ministers.
 They form part of the legal standards which are also referred to by the OSCE High Commissioner on National Minorities.
-For example, the Council of Europe and the High Commissioner are currently preparing a joint publication of European standards on minority protection, which will, inter alia, contain the Framework Convention and the Charter.
+For example, the Council of Europe and the High Commissioner will soon publish a joint publication of European standards on minority protection, which will, inter alia, contain the Framework Convention and the Charter.